Loudoun County Public Library: Events

 Each branch offers storytimes for young children as well as a variety of programs for older kids and teens.
 The library conducts a summer reading program every year.
 Between the last day of school in June and the middle of August, hundreds of kids sign up to read and win prizes.

 LCPL hosts numerous events for adults, covering topics such as career assistance, hobbies and crafts, technology, health and wellness, educational seminars, live performances, and literacy programs for English language learners.

 The library system often partners with another county organization to offer programs.
-Organizations such as the Loudoun Youth Initiative and the Small Business Development Center have sponsored programs with the library.

 All branches offer book clubs for children, teens and adults.

 Trustees and directors

-The Loudoun County Board of Supervisors appoints trustees to serve as policymakers and budget managers.
+The Loudoun County Board of Supervisors, the elected body governing Loudoun County, appoints trustees to oversee the library.
+The Library Board of Trustees has nine members, one member at-large and one from each district: Algonkian, Ashburn, Broad Run, Catoctin, Dulles, Leesburg, Little River, and Sterling.
+Each member is appointed to serve a term of four years, lasting from July 1 to June 30, and may serve up to two consecutive terms.
+While the Board of Supervisors members are partisan, the Board of Trustees members are not.

+The general duties of the Library Board of Trustees are to fund the library, appoint a director, approve the budget, determine policies, receive gifts, and attend monthly board meetings.
+Additional duties of the board include being knowledgeable about the library and libraries in general, remaining impartial, being familiar with library standards, respecting colleagues, supporting library-related laws that improve libraries state- and nationwide, interacting with the public that the library serves, and encouraging private funding.

 The library system is run by a director, along with a deputy director and five division managers.
+The library director is appointed by and reports to the Board of Trustees.